PK machine gun: Variants

-PKS
+PK

-For heavier employment, the PKS (ПК Станковый: "PK Mounted") is based on the Samozhenkov 6T2 tripod mount.
+For heavier employment, the PK (ПК Станковый: "PK Mounted") is based on the Samozhenkov 6T2 tripod mount.
 The PK and 6T2 tripod weigh 16.5 kg.

 The 6T2 Samozhenkov general-purpose tripod mount was designed by E. S. Samozhenkov and entered service in 1961 and weighs 7.5 kg.
 The 6T2 Samozhenkov tripod mount was earlier envisioned for the Nikitin-Sokoiov machine gun that was not adopted by the Soviet Union.
 All types of ammunition belt boxes are carried and mounted separately.
 The Rakov device is used for loading ammunition belts.
 The PK machine gun is attached to a cradle on the 6T2 Samozhenkov mount.
 The cradle is hinged to a plug-in swivel equipped with a rack-and-pinion traversing mechanism, and a rod-and-screw elevation mechanism.
 The traversing mechanism is fitted with stops to limit the field of fire.
 For anti-aircraft fire or fire against ground targets from a kneeling position the cradle mounts a collapsible pole with a pivoting bracket.
 The mount features non-digging-in spades — sliding spades affect the accuracy of fire less than a "jumping" tripod with dug-in spades.
 There is an extra folding spade on the front leg for slippery and moving ground.
 Hinged tripod legs allow a gunner to fire the machine gun from a prone, a sitting, or a kneeling position.

-The PKS machine gun, firing bursts from its tripod with fixed traversing and elevation mechanisms, as a medium machine gun has the following accuracy of fire: mean deviation of 5–6 cm at a range of 100 m, 25–29 cm cm at 500 m, and 49–68 cm at 1000 m.
+The PK machine gun, firing bursts from its tripod with fixed traversing and elevation mechanisms, as a medium machine gun has the following accuracy of fire: mean deviation of 5–6 cm at a range of 100 m, 25–29 cm cm at 500 m, and 49–68 cm at 1000 m.
 The Russian and other European militaries use a circular error probable method that assumes a 50% hit probability (R50) and cannot be converted and is not comparable to US military methods for determining small arms accuracy.
 When the R50 results are doubled the hit probability increases to 93.7%.